danma0903/Poolside/video_streaming_backend/README.md

 To load the requirements run `pip install -r requirements.txt` after the environment has been activated.
 You should see the name of your environment in the shell.

 ## Usage
 To start the server, make sure you are in the `video_streaming_backend` folder then run  `python3 video_stream_server.py`.
 To start the client, open a new shell and follow the steps above to create and activate the environment.
 Then run `python3 video_stream_client.py`.

+To start the frontend client, make sure you are in the `client/poolside` folder.
+Then use `npm install` to install all the dependencies.
+Then to run, use `npx expo start`.
+A potential error is that the node version might not be right.
+Also there might be missing dependencies, so use `npm install <dependency>` to install those.

 ## Cleanup